 A four-year Bachelor’s Degree in Animal Sciences is useful for managerial jobs in farm-related or ranch-related businesses, such as farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, and farm equipment.
 Further education is needed for advanced research topics such as genetics, animal reproduction, and biotechnology, among others.

-A four-year Bachelor's Degree in Animal Behavioural Sciences is being offered at more and more universities.
+A four-year Bachelor’s Degree in Animal Behavioral Sciences is being offered at more and more universities.
 This is an interdisciplinary major that combines psychology and biology.
-A growing number of animal behaviourists work in government laboratories or in private businesses.
-These jobs involve health-related research, such as a drug company conducting research on the behavioural effects of new drugs on animals or examining the links between animal behaviour and disease.
+A growing number of animal behaviorists work in government laboratories or in private businesses.
+These jobs involve health-related research, such as a drug company conducting research on the behavioral effects of new drugs on animals or examining the links between animal behavior and disease.

 Skills You’ll Learn